The Fourth of July is fast approaching! Balladeer’s Blog presents another seasonal post in honor of that upcoming holiday.

 By August 30th Captain Haraden and his ship were back in American waters and put in at Boston.
 After another refitting the Tyrannicide joined the Hazard in setting off for another West Indies voyage on November 21st.

 December 13th saw Tyrannicide capture the Alexander and its cargo of oil, fish, lumber and other building supplies.
-Unfortunately, much later the HMS Yarmouth recaptured the Alexander off Barbados but not before Captain Haraden and his crew had towed it in and gotten their shares.
+Unfortunately, much later the HMS Yarmouth recaptured the Alexander off Barbados but not before Captain Haraden and his crew had towed it in.

 Between December 22nd 1777 and the end of March 1778 the Tyrannicide captured the Good Intent, the Polly and the Swift along with their cargoes of fish, oil, wood and flour.
 On March 30th the vessel set sail for Massachusetts and put in at Boston in May for another round of refitting.